beigestack/beigestack/README.md

 - 💬 Ask me about anything!
 Related to my repos or not!
 I'm happy to have a simple chat!
 Family friendly, though!

-- 📫 How to reach me: Contact me on <a href="mailto:hello@maniksharma.xyz">this email</a> and ask me anything!
+- 📫 How to reach me: Contact me on <a href="mailto:m4.sh@tuta.io">this email</a> and ask me anything!

-- 😄 Pronouns: he/him

-- ⚡ Fun fact: I use VSCode, Visual Studio, Arduino IDE, Node.js, Godot, Sublime Text and believe it or not, Notepad! (rarely though lol) I also ADORE the font Cascadia Code by Microsoft and System UI by Apple (you probably guessed that if you visited my website or used my SimplTextEditor lol)

 Go visit my website!